PW277/password-manager/README.md

 # password-manager
-A python based password manager project
+This is a simple password manager application built with python.